ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-debug.md

 #### JavaScript-based tracing

 Specifying the `tracer` option in the second argument enables JavaScript-based tracing.
 In this mode, `tracer` is interpreted as a JavaScript expression that is expected to evaluate to an object which must expose the `result` and `fault` methods.
 There exist 3 additional methods, namely: `step`, `enter` and `exit`.
-You must provide either `step`, or `enter` AND `exit` (i.e. these two must be exposed together).
-You may expose all three if you choose to do so.
+One of either `step`, or `enter` AND `exit` must be provided(i.e. `enter` and `exit` must be exposed together).
+All three can be provided together.

 ##### Step